DataBranner/RegexBlaster/README.md

 ### Background

 People who feel weak at regular expressions can improve if they practice.
-This ame is intended to help them do just that.
+This game is intended to help them do just that.

 I had originally planned a Space Invaders-type shoot'em-up game using JavaScript, in which you are attacked by strings and have to defend yourself with regex.
 In order to work up a proof-of-concept using the Python backend, I turned to the Curses library, and the resulting command-line interface seems to me effective.

 Early in the implementation, I found that the two most characteristic aspects of the shoot'em-up plan — racing the clock and moving targets — did not improve the learning aspect of the game.
+A good regular expression may take a little time to compose, and moving text is needlessly difficult to focus on.
 So I've moved instead to a model in which the user wins points by coming up with multiple and diverse "defense" strings, and time is not counted.

 ### State of development